As computers and other technologies advance, there is more and more than can be done to aid enameling. This chapter provides information in this area.

 - Sometimes enamels of different colors have the same value and thus are not a good match for side by side coloring.
 To test for this, take a photo of the colors on your device and edit the photo to black and white.
 If there is not much of a difference in black and white, you might consider choosing different colors.

-- Electroytic Etching / Electro Etching
+- Electroytic Etching / Electro Etching - see more on etching and the use of Photoshop

 - Engine Turning Machines